textbookmania/SkyBlue/README.md

 Your running application can be found at [http://localhost:3000](http://localhost:3000).

 # Usage
-To start using our deployed website, go here (put meteor link here).
+To start using our deployed website, go [here](http://skybluetextbookexchange.meteor.com/).

 # Credits
 Based upon the [meteor-application-template](http://ics-software-engineering.github.io/meteor-application-template/).